-(An open ended debt scheme investing in money market instruments.
-A relatively low interest rate risk and moderate credit risk)
+(An open ended short term debt scheme investing in instruments such that the Macaulay duration of the portfolio is between 1 year to 3 years.
+Please refer Page No. 20 of the SID for concept of Macaulay Duration.
+A relatively high interest rate risk and moderate credit risk.)

-This product is suitable for investors who are seeking Risk-o-meter of the Scheme Risk-o-meter of the Benchmark: NIFTY Money Market Index A-I (as per AMFI Tier I Benchmark) Regular income over short term To generate income by investing in money market instruments The risk of the scheme is Low to Moderate The risk of the benchmark is Low to Moderate
+This product is suitable for investors who are seeking Risk-o-meter of the Scheme Risk-o-meter of the Benchmark: NIFTY Short Duration Debt Index A-II (As per AMFI Tier I Benchmark) Income over short term investment horizon Investment in money market and debt instruments such that the Macaulay duration of the portfolio is between 1 year to 3 years Moderate Risk Moderately High Risk High Risk Very High Risk Low Risk Low to Moderate Risk The risk of the scheme is Moderate RISKOMETER Moderate Risk Moderately High Risk High Risk Very High Risk Low Risk Low to Moderate Risk The risk of the benchmark is Low to Moderate RISKOMETER

-Investors should consult their financial advisers if in doubt about whether the product is suitable for them.
+\Investors should consult their financial advisers if in doubt about whether the product is suitable for them.